“Let the children come to me, and do not hinder them; for to such belongs the kingdom of heaven.”

 Young children are truly a blessing at St. Peter!
 For more information about any of the programs below, please contact Christina Klyce at [email protected].

 Changing tables are available in the Quiet Room (east tower, back of the church) and the Bride’s Room.
 The Bride’s Room is down the main hallway, next door to Ladies’ Restroom (just outside the Parish Hall).
+There is also a changing table and toddler size potty in the St. Joseph Nursery/Toddler Atrium on the lower level.

 The Quiet Room is available for parents with babies and toddlers who need a quiet place to settle during Mass.
 It is located in the back of the church, in the east tower.
 The Quiet Room has rocking chairs and a video feed of the Mass.